Love-Mumei/Exploratory-Data-Analysis-on-Spotify-2023/README.md

     ![image](https://github.com/user-attachments/assets/7e1d177a-63da-40a4-b2c7-f9f021b33b5a)

 ### October 24, 2024
-  - In the basic descriptive statistics section I updated the graph again by adding a Kernel Density Estimate (KDE) and a grid for readability.
+  - In the basic descriptive statistics section, I updated the graph by adding a Kernel Density Estimate (KDE) and a grid for readability.
 The new code is:
     ```
     sns.histplot(spot_data['released_year'], color='orange', bins = 50, kde = True) # Generate the histogram for the released year using Seaborn
     sns.histplot(spot_data['artist_count'], color='green', kde = True) # Generate the histogram for the artist count using Seaborn
     ```

-  - In the Top Performers section, I forgot to include the track name, so I rewrote the code to include both streams and track names.
+  - I forgot to include the track name in the Top Performers section, so I rewrote the code to include both streams and track names.
 Here is the new code:
     ```
     top_five_streams = spot_data.sort_values(by = 'streams').tail(6).iloc[::-1].reset_index()
     # Sorting the column 'streams' and assuming "NaN" is not counted